-Today, Marucci is a designer, manufacturer, and marketer of premium Marucci and Victus-branded baseball and softball equipment including wood and metal baseball bats, fielding gloves, batting gloves, bags, protective gear, sunglasses, on and off-field apparel, and other baseball and softball equipment.
-All of these products are sold around the world in retail stores, online and through its corporate owned and franchised training facilities.
+Today, Marucci is a designer, manufacturer, and marketer of premium Marucci, Victus and Lizard Skins branded baseball and softball equipment including wood and metal baseball bats, fielding gloves, batting gloves, bags, protective gear, sunglasses, on and off-field apparel, grips and other baseball and softball equipment.
+All of these products are sold around the world in retail stores, online direct to partner organizations and through its corporate owned and franchised training facilities.